AurelienVALENTIN/OMERO_walkthrough/README.md

 If this doesn't work, you can try adding your port in the address using this template: `http://<YOU_LOCAL_IP_ADDRESS>:<YOUR_PORT>`.

 #### Access to OMERO.server from anywhere
 To be able to use your server no matter on what you are connected to, it is necessary to do some [port forwarding](https://en.wikipedia.org/wiki/Port_forwarding) (also called tunneling).
-To avoid some complicated settings, it is possible to use some tunneling tools.
+To avoid some complicated settings and security risks, it is possible to use some tunneling tools.
 A great comparison of available solutions is proposed [here](https://github.com/anderspitman/awesome-tunneling).
-In this GitHub, we will show how to create a public URL from our local server using [LocalToNet](https://localtonet.com).
+In this ReadMe, we will show how to create a public URL from our local server using [LocalToNet](https://localtonet.com).

 * Sign up [here](https://localtonet.com/Identity/Account/Register)
 * In the [My Tokens section](https://localtonet.com/usertoken), copy your token